jrmi/ricochet.js/Readme.md

-# Ricochet-js
+# Ricochet.js

-Ricochet-js is a multi-purpose JSON/File store with serverless capabilities.
+Ricochet.js is a multi-purpose JSON/File store with serverless capabilities.

 Main features are:

-- Deploy Ricochet-js once and for many website (multi-tenancy)
+- Deploy Ricochet.js once and for many website (multi-tenancy)
 - Use the ready to use general APIs:
   - A JSON store
   - A File store